 She knew that, at the time, New Hampshire had no dedicated cold case unit and surmised that the state would be a good place to start, as there was more of a likelihood that she could make an impact.

-Ronda, 55, and a mother-of-three grown up children, was a children’s counsellor when she first heard about the bodies in the barrels from an old newspaper report.
+Ronda, a mother-of-three grown up children, was a children’s counsellor when she first heard about the bodies in the barrels from an old newspaper report.
 She was surprised that she had never heard of the case and that so little had seemingly been done to solve it.

 Knowing the region well, she has her own theories about why the crime faded into obscurity and why there was little effort to publicise it over the years.